Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Experimental Results and Discussion

-Figure~\ref{FIG: result-RQ4.1-bug-detection} presents the average bug-detection rates across the nine LLMs.
-Table~\ref{TAB:result-RQ4.1-bug-detection} shows the detailed results and the statistical comparisons.
-Figure~\ref{FIG: result-RQ4.1-bug-detection-categories} shows the average bug-detection rate distributions of the nine LLMs across the four bug categories (Section~\ref{subsubsec:settings-of-rq4}).
+Figure~\ref{FIG:droidbot-inmprovement} presents a comparison of the UI-page and activity-exploration capabilities of DroidBot and DroidBot with LLM-generated text inputs, for both the DFS and the BFS strategies.
 Based on these results, we have the following observations:

-\begin{itemize} \item None of the LLMs were able to effectively generate invalid text inputs for bug detection, resulting in low bug-detection rates.
-Even GPT-4, the best performer in the other experiments, had an average bug-detection rate of only 22.88\%.
-This highlights the challenge when directly using these LLMs to generate invalid text inputs to reveal bugs in AUTs.

-\item In terms of individual LLM bug-detection rates, as with the earlier experiments, GPT-4 performed best (22.88\%), followed by GPT-3.5 (20.36\%) and GLM-4 (18.11\%).
-Baichuan2 and GLM-3 had relatively poor performance, with bug-detection rates of 11.53\% and 10.90\%, respectively.
-GLM-4V (6.31\%) was the weakest performer in the GLM series.
-The LLaMa2 series had 0.00\% detection rates, due to their ``\textit{respectful assistant}'' characteristic: They explicitly avoid generating potentially harmful or unsafe inputs, replying with the following:

-The LLaMa2 series of LLMs are unable to generate effective invalid text inputs for bug detection, making them unsuitable for this testing task.